jakedev796/szurubooru-scripts/README.md

 - Adds `video` tag to untagged videos
 - AI tags untagged images
 - Perfect for cleaning up old uploads that missed tagging

+### **add-characters**
+Brute-force character tagging for your entire collection
+- **Processes ALL posts** in your Szurubooru instance
+- **Only extracts and adds character tags** from WD14 Tagger
+- **Preserves all existing tags** - only adds missing character tags
+- Skips videos automatically
+- Perfect for retroactively adding characters to your entire collection

 ### **full** / **legacy**
 Backward compatibility modes